ertugrul013/prisonBreak/README.md

 The basics are as followed: splat mapping is a way of changing the alpha value of a texture and because all of the textures are stacked on top of each other it will transition to the next texture.In the end it combines all the textures and applies 1 texture to the terrain.

-for more detail information visit the [wiki](https://en.wikipedia.org/wiki/Texture_splatting) and also [this](http://www.gamasutra.com/blogs/AndreyMishkinis/20130716/196339/Advanced_Terrain_Texture_Splatting.php) link for the basics understanding in Unity3D.There is one problem the prevouis link is HLSL based scripting so you can't littarly copy paste the code but it is a good insperation source.
+for more detail information visit the [wiki](https://en.wikipedia.org/wiki/Texture_splatting) and also [this](http://www.gamasutra.com/blogs/AndreyMishkinis/20130716/196339/Advanced_Terrain_Texture_Splatting.php) link for the basics understanding in Unity3D.There is one problem the prevouis link is HLSL based scripting so you can't litarlly copy paste the code but it is a good insperation source.

 For example this piece of code.